TryGhost/digitalocean-1-click/README.md

 ### Usage

-To run the Packer build that this template uses by default, you'll need to [install Packer](https://www.packer.io/intro/getting-started/install.html) and [create a DigitalOcean personal access token](https://www.digitalocean.com/docs/api/create-personal-access-token/) and set it to the `DIGITALOCEAN_API_TOKEN` environment variable.
+To run the Packer build that this template uses by default, you'll need to [install Packer](https://www.packer.io/intro/getting-started/install.html), the digitalocean packer plugin (`packer plugins install github.com/digitalocean/digitalocean`) and [create a DigitalOcean personal access token](https://www.digitalocean.com/docs/api/create-personal-access-token/) and set it to the `DIGITALOCEAN_API_TOKEN` environment variable.
 Running `packer build ghost-image.json` without any other modifications will create a build Droplet configured with Ghost, clean and verify it, then power it down and snapshot it.

 > ⚠️ The image validation script in `scripts/999-img_check.sh` is copied from the [top-level `scripts` directory](../scripts) in this repository.
 The top-level location is the script's canonical source, so make sure you're using the latest version from there.